Backpacks? Check. New shoes? Check. Traditional picture on our doorstep? Check.

 BECAUSE: If you don’t think some teachers constantly commiserate and wonder why so many of our kids show up to school confused, angry, downright mean and/or out of control, think again.

 If a child has ongoing behavior issues at school, we’d better step up and solve it at home with the same urgent attention we give to updating our Facebook and Instagram.

 Give the morning pep talks in the car on the way to dropoff.
 Ask about what went wrong yesterday and how they’ll make it better today.
 Brainstorm one small act they can aim to do to make their classmates’ and teachers’ days a bit easier.
 Give them a daily goal to focus on and work towards (and feel good about doing).

-And, don’t forget the downtime — not every afternoon needs to be filled with art, dance, cooking, soccer and beyond.
+And, don’t forget the downtime — not every single afternoon needs to be packed with art, dance, cooking, soccer and beyond.
 Research shows that healthy self regulatory behavior is rooted in navigating downtime.
 (Which is why I keep 1-2 days totally free from after-school activities for my girls at this age… no matter how tempted I am to enroll them in that Lego-Robotics class.)

 Teachers are our leaders, friends, supporters, most expert resources and cheerleaders.
 They are here for us when we need guidance, extra help, insight or a ‘try this at home’ trick.